transdigiware/blockchain/knownissues.md

 The following issues are already reported:
 - **Configuring an external CA in not supported yet**.
 As an alternative, you can generate and upload admin certificates via the Network Monitor.
 For more information, see the description on the ["Certificates" tab of "Member" screen](/docs/services/blockchain?topic=blockchain-ibp-dashboard#ibp-dashboard-members) in the Network Monitor.
 - In the Network Monitor of a Starter Plan network, when you click **View Logs** on the nodes that are listed on the "Overview" screen, the {{site.data.keyword.cloud}} Logging Kibana interface opens. **By default, Kibana is preconfigured to show logs from the last 30 days of activity**.
 If there is no activity in the last 30 days, you will see a message that says *No results found*.
 To view other logs, you can click the timer icon in the upper-right corner under your user name and set a broader time range, such as *Year to date*.
-- The logs of your Starter Plan network are gathered by the [{{site.data.keyword.cloud_notm}} Log Analysis service](https://cloud.ibm.com/catalog/services/log-analysis){: external}.
-By default, your logs are collected by the Lite Plan of the Log Analysis service.
-This plan is free and **allows you to search only the first 500 MB of your logs per day**.
-If your network's logs exceed 500 MB, you cannot view new logs in Kibana.
-If your network generates more than 500 MB of logs, you can upgrade to a paid version of the Log Analysis Service.
 - Because Starter Plan is not a production environment, **applications might not be able to immediately reach a network resource**.
   - If this happens, it is recommended as a first step to increase the default timeout values in the Fabric SDK.
 For more information about setting timeout values, see [Setting timeout values in Fabric SDKs](/docs/services/blockchain?topic=blockchain-best-practices-app#best-practices-app-set-timeout-in-sdk).
   - You can also retry your request at the application level.